michaelcoder7/week-12-Employee-Tracker/README.md

 WHEN One chooses to update an employee role
 THEN One is prompted to select an employee to update and their new role and this information is updated in the database

-## Project Description

-This is a command-line **content management system (CMS)** application which manages a company's employee database, created using Node.js, Inquirer version 8.2.4 and MySQL.

 ## Activities carried out and Important Information

 Inquirer package version 8.2.4 installed